Veltrusy

 Veltrusy (/cs/; Weltrus) is a town in Mělník District in the Central Bohemian Region of the Czech Republic.
 It has about 2,300 inhabitants.
-It is known for the Veltrusy Mansion.
+The town is located on the Vltava River in the Central Elbe Table.
+Veltrusy is known for the Veltrusy Mansion, protected as a national cultural monument.

 Etymology

 The name of the settlement arose from a derogatory designation of its inhabitants.
 The word veltrusi was used to refer to people who excreted a lot (in Czech velmi trousili).

 Geography

 Veltrusy is located about 19 km north of Prague.
 It lies in the Central Elbe Table.
 The highest point of the otherwise flat landscape is an artificially created rubble hill, Strachovská halda at 222 m above sea level.
 The town is situated on the right bank of the Vltava River.

 History

 The first trustworthy written mention of Veltrusy is in a deed of King Ottokar I from 1226, but according to some sources there are also older references.
 Until 1410, the village was owned by the church, then it was property of various noble families, including Zajíc of Hazmburk, Smiřický, Lobkowicz and Waldstein.
 From the 17th century until 1945, Veltrusy was owned by the Chotek family.

 Veltrusy was promoted to a market town in 1899 and to a town in 1926, but soon lost the title.
 In 1994, it was again promoted to a town.